How to Grow Peanuts: The Complete Guide

 Planting

 Peanuts grow in loose, deep, sandy soil.
 In the spring, till the soil to a depth of 8 to 12 inches.
 Till in compost or organic matter, but break up any clods and ensure the soil is loose and light.
-Peanuts prefer neutral to slightly alkaline soil pH (between 5.8 and 6.2).
-If your soil is too acidic, you’ll need to add lime or the quality of your peanuts will suffer.
+According to the University of Florida, Peanuts prefer neutral to slightly acidic soil pH (between 6 and 6.5).
+If your soil is too acidic, you’ll need to add lime, or the quality of your peanuts will suffer.

 When to Plant Peanuts